Tools/Portals/Memberstack

 Try Memberstack

-What is Memberstack Data Tables used for on a website?
+What does Memberstack Data Tables do for my site?

-Do I need to write backend code or SQL to set up data?
+Do I have to write SQL or backend code to set up tables and access?

 Yes.
-For Webflow designers, you connect to your Webflow site using the global $memberstackDom object, create tables in the dashboard, and configure permissions visually instead of writing policies.
+For Webflow builders, you connect to your site using the global $memberstackDom object, create your tables in the dashboard, and manage permissions visually instead of writing policies.

-Can I use it if I’m building with React or Next.js instead of Webflow?
+Can I use Data Tables with React or Next.js instead of Webflow?

 Yes.
-You can access it through window.$memberstackDom in Webflow, or install @memberstack/dom and use it in JavaScript environments like React and Next.js, including client-side or server-side usage.
+You can access it in JavaScript environments by installing @memberstack/dom and using window.$memberstackDom as part of your integration, including client-side or server-side usage.

-You can connect records across tables (for example, posts to authors, comments to posts, and members to favorites) to model relationships.
-It also supports filtering, sorting, and cursor-based pagination, including pagination that works with filters and relationship includes.
+Yes.
+You can connect records across tables (for example, posts to authors or comments to posts) to model relationships, and then use filtering, sorting, and cursor-based pagination that can work alongside filters and relationship includes.

 Last updated